RuurdBijlsma/photos-processing/README.md

   * ...
 * Add ai processing
   * image caption (text and embedding)
+    * Cluster on caption embeddings? kmeans op embeddings
+    * pca to reduce dimensionality of embeddings? for speed
+    * periodically run algorithm to determine amount of clusters (elbow method)
   * image object detection (list of objects in image?)
   * facial recognition (group by faces)
   * detect document -> OCR